theprinceraj/github-session-gdg/README.md

 # Welcome
-Your 1st session in GDGoC Narula Institute of Technology
+Our 1st session in GDGoC Narula Institute of Technology

 # ToDo
-You will learn the basics on Git and Github.
+I will learn the basics on Git and Github.

 # A short intro about me
+I am Prince.
+I am a web dev.